 For further information on schizophrenia see our pages on causes, self-care, treatment, and what others can do to help.

 This information was published in November 2020.
-We will revise it in 2023.
+It was amended in September 2021.